jmashuque/wavi-capture-gui-for-osint/README.md

 - guarantee that any source platform is supported
 - analyze evidence, identify people, assess authenticity, or determine evidentiary value
 - upload, sync, or retain cases outside the selected local output paths

+## Warnings

+### Interactive Overlays

+Interactive capture sends real clicks to third-party pages.
+WAVI blocks forms, cross-origin links, disabled controls, known social/account actions, and ambiguous candidates, and it revalidates each target immediately before clicking.
+These safeguards reduce risk but cannot guarantee that every authenticated or highly dynamic site is free from unintended state-changing interaction.

+Use a minimally privileged, organization-approved investigative account, begin with a low item limit, review platform-specific blacklist rules, and inspect the interactive report before larger authenticated captures.

+### Investigative Accounts and Cookies

+For authenticated OSINT captures, use only organization-approved investigative or "sock puppet" accounts and cookies created for those accounts.
+Never use personal accounts, personal browser profiles, or cookies from personal sessions.

+Treat cookies files as sensitive operational data and handle them according to organizational policy.

 ## Required Components